sassoftware/esp-studio-examples/Basic/lua_compute/README.md

 ## Test the Project and View the Results

-When you test the project, the results for each window appear in separate tabs.
+When you test the project, the results for each window appear on separate tabs.
 The following figure shows the customer data in the **Customers** tab.
 Note the following details:
 - Each customer’s surname is in title case.
 - The telephone numbers were not entered using the same format.
 - The customers Hermione Grandeur and Draco Molefay have no entry for `telno`.